Cecil Lancelot (Lance) HOWARD DFC

 Last Unit: No. 617 Squadron (RAF)

-Born: South Fremantle, Western Australia, 12 January 1913
+Born: South Fremantle, Western Australia, Australia, 12 January 1913

 Home Town: Fremantle, Fremantle, Western Australia

-Schooling: Hale School, Western Australia
+Schooling: Hale School, Western Australia, Australia

-Occupation: Commercial Traveller (salesman)
+Occupation: Commercial Traveller (Salesman)

-Died: Natural Causes, Bull Creek, Western Australia, 26 December 1989, aged 76 years
+Died: Natural Causes, Bull Creek, Western Australia, Australia, 26 December 1989, aged 76 years

 Cemetery: Karrakatta Cemetery & Crematorium, Western Australia